Henry Waterson

 called the "Little Wonder," but that's unlikely because

-this phonograph was designed to play only vertical records.- And as the patent
+this phonograph, at least initially, was designed to play only vertical

 The success of these records revolutionized